kubernetes/website/content/en/docs/concepts/storage/volumes.md

 <!-- overview -->

 On-disk files in a container are ephemeral, which presents some problems for non-trivial applications when running in containers.
-One problem is the loss of files when a container crashes.
+First problem occurs when a container crashes, all of the files that were created or modified during the lifetime of the container are lost.
 The kubelet restarts the container but with a clean state.
-A second problem occurs when sharing files between containers running together in a `Pod`.
+A second problem occurs when multiple containers are running in a `Pod` and need to share files, it can be challenging to ensure that the shared files are accessible and consistent across all of the containers.
 The Kubernetes {{< glossary_tooltip text="volume" term_id="volume" >}} abstraction
 solves both of these problems.
 Familiarity with [Pods](/docs/concepts/workloads/pods/) is suggested.